Xunnamius/project-utils/README.md

 - Continuous Integration (CI) and Continuous Deployment (CD) support (via GitHub Actions and Dependabot)
   - See the [`projector-pipeline` marketplace Action][14]
-- Hook into the Projector lifecycle through its super simple _"plugin" system_
+- Hook into the Projector runtime life cycle with your own "plugins"
   - Projector will call an [npm script][39] (à la `npm run an-npm-script`) [with a well-defined name][40] whenever an interesting event occurs
 - Robust debugging output (via [debug][15])